-NASCAR plans to reschedule the seven Cup Series races already postponed due to the the COVID-19 pandemic.
+NASCAR plans to reschedule the seven Cup Series races already postponed due to the COVID-19 pandemic.
 Figuring out how to cram the events and the All-Star race into the crowded 36-race schedule could be difficult.

 NASCAR has already postponed its season until May 9 at Martinsville Speedway in Virginia.
 IndyCar suspended its start to the season through the end of April last week, while Formula One has postponed or canceled several events, including last weekend’s opener in Australia.